On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

-\end{definition} In other words, $T(q)$ represents our best available approximation to (labeled as) true relevant knowledge.
-We accept the fact that there is some external agency telling us what is and what is not true answer to a query, and that evaluation has a form of label assigned to knowledge elements.
-But, for all that, we also focus on the queries that are non-trivial in the following sense.
+In other words, $T(q)$ represents our best available approximation of (labeled as) true relevant knowledge.
+There is some external agency providing a data base or dataset telling what is and what is not true response to a query, and that evaluation has a form of a label assigned to knowledge elements.
+Similar to knowledge mapping $K(q)$, ground truth $T(q)$ contributes to the context $Q=K(q)\cup T(q)$, and thus must also be Borel to ensure $Q \in \mathcal{B}(\mathcal{K})$.

-\begin{definition}[Non-trivial query] A query $q\in\mathcal Q$ is called \emph{non-trivial} if there exist at least two agents with information subsets $\theta$ and $ \theta'$ such that:
+We focus our analysis on non-trivial queries that require the integration of diverse information sources.

-\end{definition} Intuitively, query is non-trivial when at least two agents disagree on some fact that is both encoded in the and relevant to answering that query.
-For trivial queries impossibility results do not hold.
+Non-triviality is descriptive scope, not a premise of the impossibility.
+The corrected impossibility condition is the nonzero top-order mixed difference of the conservation obstruction (Definition \ref{def:contested} below), and it needs no separate cardinality hypothesis.
+Cardinality alone guarantees only two distinct relevant facts, not that they interact or integrate.
+Contestation is a separate, top-order condition.
+Three conditions must be kept distinct and do not coincide, even at $n=2$: bare cardinality $|\mathcal{R}_C(Q)|\geq 2$, pairwise overlap, and the top-order interaction.
+A single relevant fact shared by all sources gives the obstruction with $|\mathcal{R}_C(Q)|=1$, and two disjoint relevant facts give cardinality two with no overlap.